How To Open A Directory with Root Privileges In Ubuntu 20.04 LTS?

 Linux provides sudo command, to execute a command in privileged mode.
 Many users prefer to use GUI for some tasks, especially new users.
 Now suppose you want to move a file or folder that needs root permissions, how will you do that?
 By using the terminal you can do it easily.

 If you are using GUI, some Debian based distributions such as Linux Mint; provide an option to open as root.
 In Ubuntu 20.04 and its some previous versions this option is disabled by default.
-In this article, we will discuss to enable this option in Ubuntu 20.04 LTS.
+In this article, we will discuss to enable this option in Ubuntu 20.04 and Xubuntu 20.04 LTS.

 Nautilus is an official file manager for gnome desktops.
 It allows one to browse directories and open an application associated with them.
 It is also responsible for icon handling in gnome desktops.
 In Ubuntu, prior to version 17.10, you could use